Get in Touch

 Overview

-Following serious attacks on national infrastructures, security specialists discovered that most of the vulnerabilities that caused these attacks resulted from flawed and vulnerable code written by developers.
-Developers must now master secure coding techniques, as we find ourselves in a situation where anyone can use available tools to write a script that can effectively disable a large organization's systems because developers wrote weak code.
-In this course, you will also see details of the latest cyber attacks that have been exploited and the countermeasures used to stop and prevent these attacks.
-You will see for yourself how developer errors led to catastrophic attacks, and by participating in labs during the course, you will be able to apply security controls in practice and gain the experience and knowledge necessary to create secure code.
+Following serious attacks on national infrastructures, security specialists discovered that most of the vulnerabilities causing these incidents stemmed from flawed and attack-prone code written by developers.
+Developers must now master secure coding techniques because we are in a situation where anyone can use readily available tools to write scripts that can effectively disable large organization systems due to developers writing weak code.
+This course also details recent cyber attacks that have been used, as well as the countermeasures employed to stop and prevent these attacks.
+You will see how developer errors led to catastrophic breaches, and by participating in labs during the course, you will be able to apply security controls in practice and gain the experience and knowledge needed to create secure code.

-This course aims to help in the following areas:
+This course aims to assist in the following areas:

 • Helping developers master secure coding techniques.

-• Helping software testers test application security before deployment to the production environment.
+• Assisting software testers in testing application security before deployment to production environments.

-• Helping team leaders establish basic security principles for developers.
+• Aiding team leaders in establishing basic security guidelines for developers.

-• Helping webmasters configure servers to avoid configuration errors.
+• Assisting webmasters in configuring servers to avoid configuration errors.

 • Format: Remote